 A Few Pointers

 Make it easy on everyone involved by taking the copy straight out of the email newsletters.
-It's usually just a copy/paste activity and you can put up one of these posts in just a few minutes, even if it's 1,000 words or more.
+It's usually just a copy and paste activity, and you can put up one of these posts in just a few minutes, even if it's 1,000 words or more.

 This isn't just about getting content.
 It's about networking in a new way as well.
 These people will appreciate your blog for promoting their interests, and it will become second nature for them to say, "Go to this real estate blog to get our latest newsletter if you missed the email."
 You're networking and making friends with groups who appreciate your help with their promotional efforts.

 And don't give up on writing a little of your own copy, too.
 Nobody knows your business like you.
 When you do have a little time, relax and dash off something smashing to give your blog a little extra oomph.